ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max\_database\_num\_to\_warn {#max-database-num-to-warn}
-If the number of attached databases exceeds the specified value, clickhouse server will add warning message to `system.warnings` table.
+If the number of attached databases exceeds the specified value, clickhouse server will add warning messages to `system.warnings` table.
 Default value: 1000

 **Example**